-- 1. Field work to find any historical evidence of tsunamis that may have inundated southern New Brunswick; - 2.
-Through detailed models, simulate the generation of tsunamis from various possible sources in the Atlantic Ocean, how they move towards the Bay of Fundy and Point Lepreau and how large might they be; and, - 3.
-Perform probabilistic modeling to determine how likely those tsunamis might be. - 4.4.1.2.1 Paleotsunami Investigation
+- 1. Field work to find any historical evidence of tsunamis that may have inundated southern New Brunswick - 2.
+Through detailed models, simulate the generation of tsunamis from various possible sources in the Atlantic Ocean, how they move towards the Bay of Fundy and Point Lepreau and their potential size - 3.
+Perform probabilistic modeling to determine the likelihood of those tsunamis.

+4.4.1.2.1 Paleotsunami Investigation